10 Pro Tips for Runway Photograhy

 Of course you’re shooting manual, right?
 Even at the best shows in the world lighting is not completely uniform from one end of the runway to the other.
 And sometimes this is intentional.
 In any case, you’re at the mercy of the lighting designer (or sometimes lack of having a lighting designer).
 This poses a challenge for your camera’s auto modes and if you rely on them, you may find the settings vary significantly from shot to shot.
 This can lead to very inconsistent results between photos creating lots of extra work in post production to achieve a uniform look.
 Therefore one of the main reasons I recommend shooting Manual is for consistency.

-The best lit runway I have ever shot allowed 1/200 at f/4 ISO 200 (yay Paris!) but most are not quite that generous with light.
+The best lit runway I have ever shot allowed 1/200 at f/4 ISO 200 (Paris) but most are not quite that generous with light.
 Still, if the lighting is decent you should be able to shoot at about 1/125 f/2.8 ISO 800.
 If you need more light you’ll have no choice but to push the ISO.
-In Brooklyn one season I had to shoot at ISO 2000(!) and a San Francisco show I was at after that was even worse.
+At a show in Brooklyn a few years back I had to shoot at ISO 2000(!) and a San Francisco show I covered was even worse.

 3: Arrive Early